Universities in Nazi Germany: Science and Politics

 In the Weimar Republic, there were key differences in higher education to that of the German Empire.
 Article 142 of the Weimar Constitution guaranteed freedom of research and teaching for the first time.
 Within the ministries of education, there was a partial change in personnel.
-From 1918-19 onward, these positions were filled not only by monarchists but also by party politicians from across the political spectrum.
+From 1918–19 onward, these positions were filled not only by monarchists but also by party politicians from across the political spectrum.
 At the same time, the education system remained federal, and the universities essentially retained their existing legal structure.

 To better financially support research and universities in general, governmental funding bodies were established in the Weimar Republic, like the Humboldt-Verein, (Humboldt Society) der Stiftungsverband für die deutsche Wissenschaft (Foundation Association for German Science) and die Notgemeinschaft der deutschen Wissenschaft (the Emergency Association of German Science).
 These primarily funded application-oriented projects.
 The research, some of which aimed at independence from certain raw materials and basic products, built upon the autarky efforts of the First World War, which continued uninterrupted until World War II.

 Professors and students in the Weimar Republic

 The professoriate was a small group: in 1925 there were 4,862 professors at the universities of the German Reich and 1,829 professors at the technical universities.
 However, due to their prominent position in society, they exerted a considerable influence, especially on the student body as the newly emerging elite.

 With the end of the Wilhelmine Empire, many professors feared for their social status and prestige should the Soviet Union prevail.
 This was the sole reason why many professors initially supported the new form of government in the early stages of the Weimar Republic.
 However, this changed as early as 1919.
-From then on, most professors viewed the Republic with distance and criticism, and even hostility and arrogance.
-In their "aufrechten nationalen Gesinnung" (upright national sentiment), the professors uncritically glorified the Wilhelmine past.
+From then on, most professors viewed the Republic with distance and criticism, and even open hostility.
+In their "aufrechten nationalen Gesinnung" (upright national sentiment), the professors glorified the Wilhelmine past.